Blog – Posted on Wednesday, Apr 03

 Whether you enjoy Galley’s worldbuilding will depend heavily on preference.
 Galley delivers information piecemeal, letting the characters, not the author, navigate the reader through Hartlund.
 A notable example is the magic system, an enigmatic force that lacks the ridge structures of, say, a Brandon Sanderson novel.
 While the world’s magical workings are explained, you only learn what the characters know and many mysteries remain by the end.
 Similar choices throughout make the world feel expansive and authentic.

 Non-fiction evaluation tip: A book’s topic is only as compelling as its supporting arguments.
 Your evaluation of a nonfiction book should address that: how clearly and effectively are the points communicated?
-Turn back to Stefan’s review for an example of a non-fiction review that covers key takeaways and readability, without giving away any “big reveals.”
+Turn back to Stefan’s critique for an example of a non-fiction critique that covers key takeaways and readability, without giving away any “big reveals.”

 Step 3.
 Give your recommendation

-Let’s take a look at a few more examples:
+Let’s take a look at a few more tips:

-You don’t need to outright state, “I recommend this book” — you can make it clear by highlighting your favorable opinion:
+You don’t need to write, “I recommend this book” — you can make it clear by highlighting your favorable opinion: